 25King Ahab commanded his soldiers, "Arrest Micaiah and take him to Amon, the governor of this city, and to my son Joash.
-26 Tell them that I have commanded that they should put this man in prison and give him only bread and water.
+Tell them that I have commanded that they should put this man in prison and give him only bread and water.
 Do not give him anything else to eat until I return safely from the battle!"
 27Micaiah replied, "If you return safely, it will be clear that it was not Yahweh who told me what to say to you!"
 Then he said to all those who were standing there, "Do not forget what I have said to King Ahab!"

 28So the king of Israel and the king of Judah led their armies to Ramoth in Gilead.
-29 King Ahab said to Jehoshaphat, "I will put on different clothes, in order that no one will recognize that I am the king.
+King Ahab said to Jehoshaphat, "I will put on different clothes, in order that no one will recognize that I am the king.
 But you should wear your royal robe."
 So the king of Israel disguised himself, and they both went into the battle.

 30The king of Aram had told his soldiers who were driving the chariots, "Attack only the king of Israel!
 Do not attack anyone else."

-31 So when the soldiers who were driving the Aramean chariots saw Jehoshaphat wearing the royal robes, they thought, "He must be the king of Israel!"
-32 So they turned to attack him.
+So when the soldiers who were driving the Aramean chariots saw Jehoshaphat wearing the royal robes, they thought, "He must be the king of Israel!"
+So they turned to attack him.
 But when Jehoshaphat cried out, Yahweh helped him, and they realized that he was not the king of Israel.
 And God caused them to stop pursuing him.

 33But one Aramean soldier shot an arrow at Ahab, without knowing who he was.
 The arrow struck Ahab between the places where the parts of his armor joined together.
 Ahab told the driver of his chariot, "Turn the chariot around and take me out of here!
 I have been severely wounded!"
-34 The battle continued all the day.
+The battle continued all the day.
 Ahab was sitting propped up in his chariot, facing the Aramean soldiers.
 And late in the afternoon, when the sun was setting, he died.

-19When King Jehoshaphat returned safely to his palace in Jerusalem, 2 the prophet Jehu son of the prophet Hanani, went out of the city to meet the king, and said to him, "It was not right for you to help a wicked man and to love those who hate Yahweh.
+19When King Jehoshaphat returned safely to his palace in Jerusalem, the prophet Jehu son of the prophet Hanani, went out of the city to meet the king, and said to him, "It was not right for you to help a wicked man and to love those who hate Yahweh.
 Because of what you have done, Yahweh is angry with you.
-3 But you have done some good things; you got rid of the poles in this country for worshiping the goddess Asherah, and you have been determined to do what pleases God."
+But you have done some good things; you got rid of the poles in this country for worshiping the goddess Asherah, and you have been determined to do what pleases God."

 4Jehoshaphat lived in Jerusalem.
 But one time, like he had done once previously, he went out among all the people in the country, from the city of Beersheba in the far south to the hill country of the tribe of Ephraim in the far north, and he convinced them to return to worshiping Yahweh, the God whom their ancestors worshiped.
-5 He appointed judges throughout Judah, in each of the cities that had walls around them.
-6 He told them, "Make your decisions carefully, because you are judging cases not in order to please people, but to please Yahweh.
-And he will be watching you whenever you make a decision.
-7 So now revere Yahweh and judge cases carefully and do not forget that Yahweh our God never acts unjustly, and that he never does what people want because they offer him money."
+He appointed judges throughout you whenever you make a decision.
+So now revere Yahweh and judge cases carefully and do not forget that Yahweh our God never acts unjustly, and that he never does what people want because they offer him money."